 Find tons more haunts each weekend starting Sept.
-25 at Skeleton's Lair, located just 15 miles outside of Bowling Green on... wait for it...
+24 at Skeleton's Lair, located just 15 miles outside of Bowling Green on... wait for it...
 Cemetery Road (KY 234).
 Skeleton's Lair Scream Park is the largest haunted adventure in south central Kentucky and features four, outdoor haunts to explore.
-We can't think of a better way to celebrate the "blue moon" (the month's second full moon) on Halloween night than with a haunted attraction in Kentucky!
-Feeling adventurous?
-Make plans to come on Nov.
-1 when it will be a blackout and explore with only a flashlight.Photo by Skeleton's Lair
+We can't think of a better way to celebrate October and fall than with a little scare.
+This year's park features the Kentucky Chainsaw Massacre.Photo by Skeleton's Lair

-Please make sure to visit our Covid-19 landing page for the latest updates on mandates and more.
-Right now, face masks are required both indoors and outdoors when six feet of distance is not easily kept.
+We want you to feel safe visiting this fall, please make sure to visit our Covid-19 landing page for the latest updates on mandates and more.